tlehman/pretty-param/README.md

 Pretty Param
 ============

+NOTE: This fork of [@kaiuhl](http://github.com/kaiuhl)'s pretty-param gem is adapted so that it will work in old Rubies.

 Easily make your resource-based routes more search engine friendly without doing a bunch of crazy shit or changing your routes.

 Installation